4 min

 How To Avoid Itchy Eyes In The First Place

-1. Avoid allergens and irritants, such as dust, pet dander, and cigarette smoke.
+1. Avoid allergens and irritants, like dust, pet dander, and cigarette smoke.

 2. If you have allergies, try to keep your home and work environment as allergen-free as possible.